AideenM12/MotherFolklore-MS3/TESTING.md

 **Expected Result:**
 A delete button will be provided next to the users own content and once successfully clicked a modal will appear to confirm the users choice.
-Once the delete button in the modal has been selected the material will be permenantly deleted and the user will recieve a notification to say the deletion has been successful.
+Once the delete button in the modal has been selected the material will be permanently deleted and the user will receive a notification to say the deletion has been successful.

 **Actual Result:**
 A delete button is provided next to the users own content and once successfully clicked a modal appears to confirm the users choice.
-Once the delete button in the modal is selected the material is permenantly deleted and the user recieves a notification to say the deletion has been successful.
+Once the delete button in the modal is selected the material is permenantly deleted and the user receives a notification to say the deletion has been successful.

 **Pass/Fail:**
 Pass